 - an organisation’s name in its standard, recognisable font, size, style and colour

-- images generally attributed to, or associated with an organisation, such as the iconic symbol of the five white stars and white cross on the Eureka Stockade flag
+- images generally associated with an organisation, such as the iconic symbol of the five white stars and white cross on the Eureka Stockade flag

 - phrases that express an organisation’s guiding principle

-‘Clothing, property or equipment supplied by, or which provision is made for by, the employer’ means any equipment that the employer provides, or pays for, for on-site use.
-Any of the following may be examples of such clothing, property and equipment:
+‘Clothing, property or equipment supplied by, or which provision is made for by, the employer’ means any equipment that the employer provides or pays for, for on-site use.
+Here are some examples of such clothing, property and equipment:

 - personal protective equipment